smartcontractkit/external-adapters-js/.changeset/modern-apples-travel.md

 '@chainlink/kaiko-adapter': patch
 ---

-Add API_TIMEOUT to env default overrides, with override for Kaiko
+Add API_TIMEOUT to env default overrides, with an override of 30s for Kaiko